armstronge975/ECLDP_Prodev_Session/_posts/2020-06-05-AlexisGroupB.md

 ---
-title: the prompt of your choice e.g. "This summer I'm looking forward to..."
+"This summer I'm looking forward to..."
 author: Alexis Kirkman
 date: 2020-06-05
 ---